UMTERPS/myPlannerPublic/README.md

 # 5. For routine development, run the following command simultaneously
 npm run build:ui
 npm run start:electron
+# Or if you wish to run above two commands together:
+npm start

+#6.
+To pack current frontend and backend code into asar files, run
+npm run asar-pack

 # For bundle project into final package
 npm run deploy